 Imagine being able to peer into the innermost sanctums of monster-sized black holes and the remains of titanic explosions of stars.
 That is exactly the mission of ASTRO-H, an ambitious next-generation X-ray space telescope currently under development by the Japan Aerospace Exploration Agency (JAXA) with contributions from the United States, Europe and now Canada, through the Canadian Space Agency (CSA).

-Slated for launch in 2015, ASTRO-H will include five specialized X-ray telescopes and detectors.
-Together, these instruments will look at cosmic sources of X-rays at unprecedented resolution.
+ASTRO-H will include five specialized X-ray telescopes and detectors.
+Together, those instruments will look at cosmic sources of X-rays at unprecedented resolution.
 With this superb sensitivity, ASTRO-H will explore the most energetic and mysterious phenomena in the Universe, involving particles at energies that can't be readily produced in Earth-based labs.

 Canadian precision technology on board

 Recognizing Canadian expertise in space optical and vision systems, JAXA approached the CSA in 2009 to explore the possibility of Canada providing an innovative measurement system for the mission's Hard X-ray Telescope.
 Following a mission concept design phase, Neptec Design Group of Ottawa, Ontario, was awarded a CSA contract to develop a Canadian ASTRO-H Metrology System, or CAMS.
-ASTRO-H Metrology System, or CAMS will be able to precisely measure the mast's distortions to a level of accuracy equivalent to the width of a human hair, allowing mission operators to calibrate the data of the Hard X-ray Telescope and significantly enhance the telescope's performance.
+CAMS will be able to precisely measure the mast's distortions to a level of accuracy equivalent to the width of two human hairs, allowing mission operators to calibrate the data of the Hard X-ray Telescope and significantly enhance the telescope's performance.

 In return for this critical piece of hardware, Canada secures positions from Canadian institutions on the mission's Science Working Group, involving top scientists from around the world, notably from Japan, the US and Europe.
 Members of the group will be offered prime observing time on the space observatory soon after launch, for a period of approximately nine months.
 Data will then be made available to all scientists, including Canadian astronomers.

-The CSA has selected three University astronomers to represent Canada on the Science Working Group and support Canada's ASTRO-H Metrology System, or CAMS Project:
+The CSA has selected three astronomers to represent Canada on the Science Working Group and support Canada's CAMS Project:

 - Dr. Luigi Gallo, Principal Investigator for ASTRO-H Metrology System, or CAMS, of Saint Mary's University;